kbdaitch/bardo.github.com/source/_posts/form-controller-modal.md

 ---

 [Angular-foundation](http://madmimi.github.io/angular-foundation/) from Madmimi comes with a modal service that works exceptionally well for pushing modals onto your app views.
-However, one thing that I found to be lacking is the ability to access a [FormController](https://docs.angularjs.org/api/ng/type/form.FormController) from the modal DOM.
+However, one thing that I found to be lacking is <!-- more --> the ability to access a
+[FormController](https://docs.angularjs.org/api/ng/type/form.FormController) from the modal DOM.
 I ended up patching my copy of angular-foundation and thought the quick fix might be useful for others.